2006 Virginia Question 1: Ruling of unconstitutionality

 On February 13, 2014, U.S. District Judge Arenda Wright Allen of the Eastern District of Virginia in Norfolk ruled that the amendment was unconstitutional, and ordered Virginia not to enforce it against same-sex couples.
 In her opinion, Judge Allen granted a stay pending appeal.

 On July 28, 2014, the Fourth Circuit Court of Appeals issued a 2–1 opinion upholding the lower court's decision, although this was also appealed.

 On October 6, 2014, the Supreme Court of the United States denied a writ of certiorari and thus let the Fourth Circuit Court's decision stand, which legalized same-sex marriage in Virginia.

 Since the Supreme Court's decision in Obergefell v.
 Hodges on June 26, 2015, all such bans throughout the United States are unconstitutional.

 Repeal attempts

 Although the amendment is unconstitutional and unenforceable since 2014, it remains part of the Virginia Constitution.
 Legislators, including State Senator Adam Ebbin (D) and Delegate Mark Sickles (D), have introduced bills in 2015 and 2016 aiming to repeal the amendment.
 Ebbin prefiled another bill to repeal the amendment on November 18, 2019, which the Senate voted to continue in 2021.

 House Joint Resolution No. 9, which replaces the Marshall-Newman Amendment with text banning marriage discrimination based on sex, gender, or race passed the Virginia House of Delegates and Virginia Senate in 2025.
+A referendum to repeal the Marshall-Newman Amendment will go before Virginia voters in 2026.